amitkml/Serverless-Learning-Notes/mlops/MLOps/CICD on AWS with CodePipeline and Terraform.md

 ## Secret Manager

 New secret manager created for maintaining by dockerhub credentials.
+My secret manager ARN is arn:aws:secretsmanager:ap-south-1:222401151454:secret:aws-ci-cd-cred-SCo5I0 and this secret manager has two key **username** and **password**.

+## Establishing connectivity between github and AWS code pipeline

+Created a connection whereby provider is setup as github and then github link has been provided.
+The connection ARN is arn:aws:codestar-connections:ap-south-1:222401151454:connection/10181639-28c4-4ce4-acd0-632f789c9499

+## Development setup

+Now, lets clone the github and start development.